hardhats/vista-install-docs/New/InitializeVistA.rst

 F1 may be bound to do help.
 You need to unmap that in the Terminal application.
 (http://askubuntu.com/questions/37313/how-do-i-deactivate-f1-and-f10-keybindings-in-gnome-terminal).

+If a VistA system was installed by you or somebody else on the "Cloud", almost certainly you will need to use SSH (Secure Shell) to log-in.
+If you use Telnet, there are some existential questions you have to ask yourself.
+SSH is a protocol written in the mid-90's to replace Telnet.
+It's the standard of connecting to other computers on the Cloud.
+Nobody can see the traffic inside of SSH; where as Telnet is just plain text.
+The ssh client comes installed by default in all Unices; on
+Windows, you can use PuTTY or TeraTerm.

 After you open your terminal emulator, do the following:

+If you need to connect to a remote server first where your VistA is hosted, do that first.

 On Cache on Linux or Mac, you need to run ``ccontrol list`` to find your instance name, and then run ``csession <instance name>``.